JonasFockstedt/Artificial_Intelligence_Project/PokerProject/PokerClient/agent.md

 - Marks important cards when agent has pairs.
 - Agent can determine if it is close to a straight (can only be determined by first or last card).
 - Agent can determine if it is close to a flush (can only be determined by first or last card).
+- Agent can see Ace as part of a low straight hand.

 ## Grading criteria